HimeshSinghChauhan19/Py-Lingo/README.md

 # Py-Lingo

 A personal project to automate the process of getting updates related to my duolingo account.
+Used whatsApp API to send updates directly to my whatsApp chat.
 Could be used to get the data of some other user, although that would have limitations without password access.
 ## NOTE: This is a "personal" project created solely for "personal" usage.
 So use it on "personal" risk.